What is CBD?

 If you have any concerns about food products containing CBD that are sold in your area, please contact your local authority.

-The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) recently published a report on the safety of CBD.
+The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) published a report on the safety of CBD.

 Based on this research, we recommend the following advice for consumers in relation to CBD.